mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 comments: true
 ---

-PaperFaces is an iPad drawing project by time traveling designer and illustrator Michael Rose --- that's me!
-It began in August 2012, when I started drawing portraits on my iPad using the [Paper by 53 app](http://www.fiftythree.com/paper).
-Each day when a drawing is completed, I post the image to [Twitter](http://twitter.com/mmistakes), [Instagram](http://instagram.com/mmistakes), [Tumblr](http://mademistakes.tumblr.com), and mademistakes.com.
-The project will continue <s>the next year</s> until I burn out on faceless faces.
+PaperFaces was an iPad drawing project by time traveling designer and illustrator Michael Rose --- that's me!
+It began in August 2012, when I started drawing portraits on my iPad using the [Paper by 53 app](http://www.fiftythree.com/paper) and [ended two years later]({{ site.url }}{% post_url /articles/2014-08-29-paperfaces-retrospective %}).

 {% include toc.html %}

 ## Latest Portraits

-I make every effort to update the gallery weekly with the freshest of fresh along with in process sketches for each portrait.
-If you absolutely have to see my latest creation the second I finish it, a follow on Twitter would do your body good.
+The last batch of PaperFaces drawings along with in process sketches for each.
+They can also be found scattered across social media if you dig back far enough: [Twitter](http://twitter.com/mmistakes), [Instagram](http://instagram.com/mmistakes), and [Tumblr](http://mademistakes.tumblr.com).

 <ul class="th-grid">
 {% for post in site.categories.paperfaces limit:15 %}